Introduction:

 Open Shelving, Fewer Toys

-Brief explanation: Arrange a small assortment of toys in a tidy rotation on shelves that are open.
+Brief explanation: Arrange a small assortment of toys in a tidy rotation on open shelves.

 Overwhelm is reduced when there is less clutter.
 The space is breathing.